mvolkmann/blog/src/python/jupyter.md

 - install {% aTargetBlank "https://nodejs.org/", "Node.js" %}
-- see the instructions at the IJavascript web site above (note that this library consistency uses the wrong case for the "S" in JavaScript)
+- see the instructions at the IJavascript web site above (note that this library consistently uses the wrong case for the "S" in JavaScript)
 - on macOS:
   - brew install pkg-config zeromq
   - sudo easy_install pip